Milan144/ChatAII/README.md

 ## Installation
 Launch the installation script, it will install the dependencies for the python api and the flutter app.

-## Database
-"docker compose up -d"

-The phpmyadmin is available at localhost:8081 with root:root as login and password.

-Import the characterChatAI.sql file into msql.

 ## Start the app
 Launch the bash script 'START.sh' and it will start the API and the front end interface.